Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.1.15
+===
+To figure out:

+- Concepts: ADR, IOI institution indication, agency vs principal distinction, block and basket
+- Ask principal traders about props
+- Why for LO ST talk to traders and HF talk to PM

 2025.1.13 - 2025.1.14
 ===
 Adjusting to new work environment; settling down on gym, tennis and other logistics.